OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 ## Adding a Configuration

-Documentation the fields within configurations can be found on the official OpenTabletDriver website, [here](https://opentabletdriver.net/Wiki/Development/Configurations).
+Documentation for the fields within configurations can be found on the official OpenTabletDriver website, [here](https://opentabletdriver.net/Wiki/Development/Configurations).

 When adding a new tablet configuration file to the `OpenTabletDriver.Configurations` project, these rules must be followed:

 - The `TABLETS.md` file must be updated to include the newly added configuration, including any quirks or missing features.
-Please also place the entry near others of it's manufacturer, and in alphabetical order from there.
+Please also place the entry near others of its manufacturer, and in alphabetical order from there.
-- The tablet name should follow `[Manufacturer] [Model Number/Product Name]`
+- The tablet name should follow the format `[Manufacturer] [Model Number/Product Name]`.
 - The file name must be the tablet name with the `.json` extension.
 - The file must be located in the directory designated to an individual manufacturer.
 - All trailing whitespace must be trimmed before committing.
 When using the configuration editor